Jennifer Pahlka

 Jennifer Pahlka (born December 27, 1969) is an American businesswoman, author, and political advisor.
 She is the founder and former executive director of Code for America.
 She served as U.S. Deputy Chief Technology Officer from June 2013 to June 2014 and helped found the United States Digital Service.
 Previously she had worked at CMP Media with various roles in the computer game industry.
 She was the co-chair and general manager of the Web 2.0 conferences.
 In June 2023 she released her book, Recoding America: Why Government Is Failing in the Digital Age and How We Can Do Better.

-Early life and education
+Early life

 Born in Port Deposit, Maryland, Pahlka was raised in Austin, New Haven, and New York City.
-She is a graduate of the Bronx High School of Science and Yale University.
+She is a graduate of the Bronx High School of Science and Yale University, where she earned a degree in American Studies in 1991.

 Career

 Pahlka spent eight years at CMP Media (now part of United Business Media), where she led the Game Group that was responsible for the Game Developers Conference (GDC), Game Developer Magazine, and Gamasutra.com.
 She oversaw the dramatic growth of GDC from 1995 to 2003.
 She launched the Independent Games Festival and the Game Developers Choice Awards.
 She was also the executive director of the International Game Developers Association (IGDA), an independent nonprofit association serving game developers around the world.

 From 2005 to 2009, she was the co-chair and general manager of the Web 2.0 events for TechWeb, a division of United Business Media, in partnership with O'Reilly Media.
 In that role, she proposed the creation of the Web 2.0 Expo, and became the co-chair for the event.
 She also played a key role in managing the Gov 2.0 Summit and Gov 2.0 Expo.